 An open question here is how robust are Lagrangian techniques when dealing with ocean motions that do not vary smoothly at small scales, as those having an inherent turbulent nature.
-Recent work by Hernández-Carrasco et al. (2011) analyze this question by looking at the impact on FTLE of the two major effects when dealing with real data namely paise and dynamics of upresched acales.
-Their work applied that

-- 15 data, namely, noise and dynamics of unresolved scales.
+Recent work by Hernández-Carrasco et al. (2011) analyzes this question by looking at the impact on FTLE of the two major effects when dealing with real data, namely, noise and dynamics of unresolved scales.
 Their work concludes that, although some features are lost, this tool still gives an accurate picture of the oceanic transport properties.

 We take these conclusions as supportive of our assumptions in the interpolation scheme that we use.
-On the other hand, effects of high frequency variations on the velocity field are also included in the HYCOM data.
-In the last section we will bight between the terms of the use of the use which is and the mass of the use of t - 20 will highlight common features between this and the more smooth AVISO data, which will support also the conclusions in Hernández-Carrasco et al. (2011).
+On the other hand, effects of high-frequency variations on the velocity field are also included in the HYCOM data.
+In the last section we will highlight common features between this and the more smooth AVISO data, which will also support the conclusions in Hernández-Carrasco et al. (2011).